I’m a visual artist and writer currently researching a practice-led PhD.

 My first degree was a Scottish Masters with Honours in English Literature from the University of Glasgow which I completed alongside a continued artistic practice and courses at Glasgow School of Art and Glasgow Print Studio.
 This helped me to establish a reflexive practice between study, research and creative output.

-In 2013 I completed the first version of my biography of the Headingley born sculptor Frances Darlington (1880–1940), a female artist who produced notable public works in Yorkshire.
-The research also inevitably informed my creative practice, and I produced several works which formed the initial foundations for my PhD proposal.
+In 2013 I completed the first version of my biography of the Headingley born sculptor Frances Darlington (1880–1940), a female artist who produced numerous notable public works in Yorkshire.
+This research also inevitably informed my creative practice, and I produced several works which formed the initial foundations for my PhD proposal.
 In 2014, Arts Council England funding was awarded for me to produce an installation in response to Darlington’s First World War Memorial in the old chapel at Ripon Prison and Police Museum.

 My current research interests focus on:

 - The interconnection of music, art, design and fashion in the late 1960s and the fluidity of creative roles during the era.

 - The enduring signification of certain Victorian imageries that constitute a complex and widespread visual language today, e.g. Alice in Wonderland, which carries not only its original signification but a compound signification associated with the 1960s revivals.

 - The retrieval of William Morris & Co. patterns, Art Nouveau, Aubrey Beardsley and other Victorian artists following major exhibitions in London in the 1960s and 1970s.